mp-access/Mock-Course/README.md

 # Informatics 1

-Introduction to programming with python
+Introduction to programming with python.